 Our Code of Conduct provides that no related party transaction that would require disclosure under the U.S. securities laws may be consummated or continued unless the transaction is approved or ratified by the Audit Committee.
 In determining whether to approve or ratify a related party transaction, the Audit Committee will take into account, among other factors it deems appropriate, whether the related party transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the related person's interest in the transaction.
-The Lease Agreement, the Birardi Dry Lease and the M+M Lease, which were approved by the Compensation Committee, were each ratified by the Audit Committee in accordance with this policy.
+The Birardi Dry Lease, the M+M Lease and the ATM Agreement, which were each ratified by the Audit Committee in accordance with this policy.

-All of our Directors, with the exception of Messrs.
-Brown and Althasen, are independent under the listing standards of The Nasdaq Stock Market LLC.
+All of our Directors, with the exception of Mr. Brown are independent under the listing standards of The Nasdaq Stock Market LLC.
+Mr. Althasen became independent under these rules effective April 2, 2015.